Opportunity Details

 Faculty Therapy Medical Physicist

 Summary: The Department of Radiation Oncology at the Washington University School of Medicine is looking for outstanding medical physicists to join our faculty.
 We are seeking applications at instructor to full professor level and will consider applicants with varying clinical and academic interests.
 Preference will be given to candidates interested in pursuing extramural funding.
-Startup research packages are available depending on the candidate’s academic interests.
 All faculty positions have minimum 20% dedicated academic time.

 Consistent with its academic mission and standards, the Washington University School of Medicine is committed to achieving excellence through diversity.
 As a community of faculty, staff and students engaged in research, patient care, scholarship, teaching and learning, the School of Medicine fosters an environment that is diverse and welcoming.
 Efforts are made to provide a supportive environment in which people from a wide variety of backgrounds and cultures may encounter each other in a spirit of cooperation, openness and mutual respect.